 Recognizing the Effects of DUI on Nursing

 A conviction for DUI (driving under the influence) is a serious offense with potentially wide-ranging effects, particularly for those who wish to pursue a profession in nursing.
-Here, we’ll explore the complex effects a DUI may have on your career goals as a nurse, including the legal ramifications as well as how it may affect your ability to obtain a nursing license and find work.
+Here, we’ll explore the complex effects a DUI charge may have on your career goals as a nurse, including the legal ramifications as well as how it may affect your ability to obtain a nursing license and find work.

 Legal Repercussions: